hasura/graphql-engine/manual/users/custom_provider.rst

 * signup: For signing-up a new user
 * login: For logging-in user
 * merge: For merging user with a pre-existing Hasura user
+* createUser: For creating user as admin
+* deleteUser: For deleting user as admin

 The functionality and interface of these APIs is described in subsequent sections.